GreenMountainTransit/.github/profile/README.md

 ## Green Mountain Transit

-Data and analysis serving Vermont's largest transit network.
+Data and analysis for building better transit